realm/realm-java/realm/rfc/0001-backlink-query-syntax.md

 2: Backlink fields must now be enumerated.
 Removed "[Person]" as a shortcut for enumerating all fields on Person.
 Added suggestion that introduces a special `backlinks()/backlinksEnd()` grouping method.
-3: Fixed Typos and mistakes.
+3: Fixed typos and mistakes.
+4: Annotation renamed to `@LinkingObjects`.
+Syntax is now`linkingObjects(x.y).z`.
+Added more details to the motivation section.
+Only one field is now allowed in the annotation, multiple backlink fields must be added or queried separately.